Space Warlord Organ Trading Simulator: Gameplay

-The game is centered around "trading days", that each only last a couple of minutes, in which the player has to deal with rival traders who are after the same organs, clients who want organs with specific properties, potential scammers, and random events.
-Fulfilling client requests adds to the player's reputation, which is this game's equivalent of XP, and the higher a player's reputation, the more the gameplay opens up.
+Space Warlord Organ Trading Simulator is centered around "trading days", that each only last a couple of minutes, in which the player has to deal with rival traders who are after the same organs, clients who want organs with specific properties, potential scammers, and random events.
+Fulfilling client requests adds to the player's reputation, which is the game's equivalent of XP, and the higher a player's reputation, the more the gameplay opens up.

 Development

-One of the game's more noteworthy features is its compatibility with the Kinect, a feature that was added "just for the hell of it".
-SWOTS lead designer Xalavier Nelson Jr. has offered a bounty of $50 to the first person to finish the campaign mode of the game entirely with the Kinect alone.
+Space Warlord Organ Trading Simulator is compatible with the Kinect, a feature that was added "just for the hell of it".
+Lead designer Xalavier Nelson Jr. has offered a bounty of $50 to the first person to finish the campaign mode of the game entirely with the Kinect alone.
+On February 10, 2023, user "Swag Gucci Balenciaga Corndog" on Steam completed this bounty and submitted proof of his run.

 The game was released on Microsoft Windows via Steam, Xbox One, Xbox Series X/S on December 7, 2021, and on the Nintendo Switch on April 29, 2022.
 To celebrate the Switch release the game added cross-over content from the videogames Inscryption, Bugsnax and Among Us on all platforms.